 Lady Bird Johnson

 Johnson, Lady Bird, 1912–, b.
 Karnack, Tex., as Claudia Alta Taylor.
 She married (1934) Lyndon B. Johnson and played an active role in his political career.
-As first lady (1963–69) she sponsored environmental causes and national beautification projects and later co-founded (1982) what is now the Lady Bird Johnson Wildflower Center, Austin, Tex.
+As first lady (1963–69), she was the first to have her own press secretary and to make a campaign trip on her own.
+She also sponsored environmental causes and national beautification projects and later co-founded (1982) what is now the Lady Bird Johnson Wildflower Center, Austin, Tex.
 A successful businesswoman, she bought (1943) a debt-ridden radio station in Austin, Tex., and built it into a multimillion dollar broadcasting company.
-She also owned and managed extensive ranching lands in Texas.
+Johnson also owned and managed extensive ranching lands in Texas.
 She was the author of A White House Diary (1970).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.